softwaresaved/automated_testing/README.md

 Many languages provide functions that allow commands to be passed to the operating system, such as that to run our code.
 These functions also return the exit status from the commands run.
 Many languages also provide functions to check that directories and files exist, read in files line-by-line, parse lines and to compare values of various types, for example, integers, floats, doubles, strings, or booleans.

 Many of these languages have associated [unit testing frameworks](http://en.wikipedia.org/wiki/xUnit).
-For example, C has CUnit, C++ has CppUnit and googletest, Fortran has FRUIT, Java has JUnit, Python has nose and py.test, and R has testthat (see, for example, The Software Sustainability Institute's [Build and test examples](http://github.com/softwaresaved/build_and_test_examples)).
+For example, C has CUnit, C++ has CppUnit and googletest, Fortran has FRUIT, Java has JUnit, Python has pytest, and R has testthat (see, for example, The Software Sustainability Institute's [Build and test examples](http://github.com/softwaresaved/build_and_test_examples)).

 Unit test frameworks provide numerous functions to help write tests.
 These include functions to compare values of various types, and to check whether certain conditions hold that mean that a test has passed or failed.
 They also record which tests pass and fail, and create reports summarising test passes and failures.
 Despite their name, unit test frameworks are not just for unit tests!